Skip to content

 VM Launch Instance Security Groups

-• Key Pair: Add the key pair you created for your local machine/laptop to use with this VM.
-To add a Key Pair first, see here.
+Add the key pair you created for your local machine/laptop to use with this VM.
+To add a Key Pair first create and add them to your Project as described here.

 VM Launch Instance Key Pairs